primesoft-group/oneconnexx-docs/_pages/webclient/en/statistik.md

 * **Name:**	The statistics can be given a name to give the viewer information about the content.
 * **Diagram type:**	The type of diagram can be selected here.
 * **Height / width:** In order to make the diagram easier to read, you can define yourself how large / small it should be displayed.
 * **Legend:** The legends can be entered here, separated by commas.
 * **Sql:** The query of the database, which is required to deliver the data to be displayed.
-The result must be in the format: label, string | FirstValue, int | SecondValue, int are returned.
+The result must be returned in the format: label, string \| FirstValue, int \| SecondValue, int .
 The SecondValue field is optional.

 ### Edit statistics area